jbenjaminy/RxMinder/README.md

  * Follow the prompts to complete the installation process.

- * Make sure Hombrew has been installed and is working properly:
+ * Ensure that Homebrew has been installed and is working properly:
  ```
   $ brew doctor
  ```

- * Make sure you are running the latest version of Homebrew:
+ * Check that you are running the latest version of Homebrew:
  ```
   $ brew update
  ```